What is expected of me?

 When should I arrive for my appointment?

 Feel free to arrive early to your appointment, this is a waiting room where you can pour yourself a cup of fresh spring water or tea.
-If the door to the treatment room is closed, please don't enter as treatment may still be in session or the UV-C light is activated.
-We use UV-C light do disinfect the room following each visit, linen is changed and all surfaces contacted are sprayed and wiped down.
+If the door to the treatment room is closed, please don't enter as treatment may still be in session.
+The treatment room is cleaned following each visit, linen is changed and all surfaces contacted are sprayed and wiped down.
 Therefore, feel free to read a book or relax until we greet you!

 Are herbs safe?